isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 An initialization explicitly states that initialization, rather than assignment, is done and can be more elegant and efficient.
-Prevents "use before set" errors.
+Prevents “use before set” errors.

 ##### Example, good